 Many facts about flatness are easy or immediate, although a number are tricky.
-I'm going to try to make clear which is which, to help you remember the easy facts and the idea of proof for the harder facts.
+I will try to make clear which is which, to help you remember the easy facts and the key ideas of proofs of the harder facts.
 We will pick the low-hanging fruit first.

-We recall the definition of a flat A-module (§2.6.9).
+We recall the definition of a flat A-module (§2.6.10).
 If $M \in Mod_A$, $M \otimes_A \cdot$ is right-exact.
 We say that M is a flat A-module (or flat over A or A-flat) if $M \otimes_A \cdot$ is an exact functor.
-We say that a ring homomorphism $B \to A$ is flat if A is flat as a B-module.
+We say that a ring homomorphism $B \rightarrow A$ is flat if A is flat as a B-module.
 (In particular, the algebra structure of A is irrelevant.)